fangyuan-ksgk/surfer/README.md

 # 🌊 Surfer

-Voice Interface on Web Browsing | Collaborator: @AaronGrainer
+Voice Interface on Web Browsing [Automating Entertainment | Work] | Collaborator: @AaronGrainer

 Input what you would like to do with your browser, you'd be surprised ;>